Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Related Work

-\PAR{Semantic segmentation under image corruptions.} To enhance semantic understanding in real-world conditions, different degradation scenarios are considered~\cite{guo2019degraded,kamann2020increasing_painting}.
-Nighttime segmentation aims to produce robust parsing under low illuminations~\cite{deng2022nightlab,gao2022cross_domain_correlation_distillation,romera2019bridging,wu2021dannet}, whereas various adverse weather situations are covered in~\cite{bruggemann2022refign,gong2021cluster_meta,sakaridis2021acdc,zhang2022trans4trans}.
-The WildDash benchmark~\cite{zendel2018wilddash,zendel2022wilddash_panoptic} is raised to improve hazard awareness.
+To enhance semantic understanding in real-world conditions, different degradation scenarios are considered~\cite{guo2019degraded,kamann2020increasing_painting}.
+Nighttime segmentation aims to produce robust parsing under low illuminations~\cite{romera2019bridging,liu2023improving_nighttime}, whereas various adverse weather situations are covered in~\cite{zhang2022trans4trans,sakaridis2021acdc}.
+The WildDash benchmark~\cite{zendel2018wilddash} is raised to improve hazard awareness.
 In~\cite{kamann2020benchmarking}, a benchmark is created with a wide spectrum of degradation conditions spanning blur, noise, and digital corruptions, while the segmentation robustness against these corruption variants is largely enhanced via recent transformer models~\cite{xie2021segformer,zhou2022fan}.
 Yet, the mentioned aberration-based PSF blur is different from that of MOS, which hardly influences the performance of contemporary models.
-In this work, we delve deeper into aberration-induced degradation and offer a comprehensive benchmark.
-Unlike previous works, we view semantic segmentation under aberrations via an unsupervised domain adaptation perspective to yield robust segmentation against unseen degraded images.
+In addition, the OpticsBench benchmark~\cite{muller2023classification} is proposed for investigating robustness to optical blur effects, but only the effects of decomposed single-class aberrations are considered, which do not exist in the aberration distributions of MOS.
+In this work, we delve deeper into aberration-induced degradation and offer a comprehensive benchmark, which covers image degradation under diverse aberration distributions of MOS.
+Unlike previous works, we further view semantic segmentation under aberrations via an unsupervised domain adaptation perspective to yield robust segmentation against unseen aberration images.